99designs/gqlgen/docs/content/getting-started.md

 ### Implement the resolvers

-`gqlgen generate` compares the schema file (`graph/schema.graphqls`) with the models `graph/model/*` and wherever it can it will bind directly to the model.
+When executed, gqlgen's `generate` command compares the schema file (`graph/schema.graphqls`) with the models `graph/model/*`, and, wherever it can, it will bind directly to the model.
+That was done already when `init` was run.
+We'll edit the schema later in the tutorial, but for now, let's look at what was generated already.

 If we take a look in `graph/schema.resolvers.go` we will see all the times that gqlgen couldn't match them up.
 For us it was twice: